noreading/react-redux-introduction/README.md

 Introduction to React &amp; Redux Basics
 ===

-Following this tutorial you'll review:
+Following this tutorial you'll review those topics:

-- Setup of a React App using React Script
+- Setup a React App using React Script
-- Writing HTML with JSX  g
+- Writing HTML with JSX
-- Adding SCSS for styles with React
+- Adding SCSS to React
 - Using Font Awesome with React
+- Creating React components
 - Understanding the state
 - Persisting data with localStorage
 - Routing with React Router